wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.1 =
+* Fixed: An issue with Category batch update
+* Fixed: Search was not working correctly with more than 100 products
+* Fixed: Compatibility issue with Internet Explorer

 = 1.0 =
 * NEW: Batch Update for Categories in Products now available for WPeC 3.8 also